eclab/flow/README.md

 2. Download Flow's jar file, called [flow.jar](https://cs.gmu.edu/~eclab/projects/flow/flow.jar).

+3. You'll also want to download some [patches](flow/patches) and the [manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf).
+Pay attention to section 2.1 of the manual, where it explains how to tune Flow for your computer speed.

-3. You'll need to figure out how to make it so that double-clicking on the jar file launches it in java.
+4. You'll need to figure out how to make it so that double-clicking on the jar file launches it in java.
 In Ubuntu, here's what you do: right-click on the jar file icon and choose "Properties".
 Then select the "Open With" tab, and select your Java VM (for example "Open JDK Java 8 Runtime").
 The press "Set as Default".
 This makes the Java VM the default application to launch jar files.

-3. Thereafter you should be able to just double-click on the file to launch Flow.
+5. Thereafter you should be able to just double-click on the file to launch Flow.

 ### Running from the command line (OS X, Windows, Linux)